peterweissbier/linux-tweaks/README.md

 Type=Application
 Categories=Application;Utility;FileManager;

-drag the new created root-doublecmd.desktop to the taskbar as a launcher
+drag the new created root-doublecmd.desktop to the taskbar to use it as a launcher